Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Introduction

 Violations of the positivity assumption can be categorized as structural or practical \cite{zivich2022positivity, petersen2012diagnosing, westreich2010invited}.
 Structural violations occur when an intervention is inherently impossible, whereas practical violations arise when certain treatment levels are theoretically possible but are not observed in the data.
 Both types lead to non-overlap in the confounder space, where certain confounder patterns have a zero probability—either theoretical or estimated—of receiving specific treatment levels.
 These violations hinder the estimation of causal effects, making it challenging to draw reliable inferences.

 In pharmacoepidemiological and public health studies, researchers often extend their focus to continuous interventions, where the treatment variable can take on a range of values.
 In this context, the estimation of the causal dose–response curve (CDRC)—which describes the relationship between the continuous treatment and the outcome—has gained increasing attention in the causal inference literature.
 The CDRC provides a nuanced understanding of the causal effects of continuous interventions.
-However, estimating the CDRC introduces new challenges, particularly because the identification of the CDRC necessitates a more restrictive positivity assumption, requiring that the conditional treatment density is greater than zero—which, when interpreted strictly, is never fully met.
+However, estimating the CDRC introduces new challenges, particularly because the identification of the CDRC necessitates a more restrictive positivity assumption.

-For continuous interventions, the positivity assumption is commonly violated due to the infinite dimensionality of the treatment space.
-This makes it virtually impossible to observe all potential treatment levels across all confounder combinations.
-The resulting sparsity in certain regions of the intervention space can lead to unstable or biased estimates—a challenge frequently overlooked in existing studies.
+In this paper, ``dose'' is used generically to denote a continuous intervention level.
+Accordingly, references to the dose--response curve also encompass concentration--response and other continuous-exposure response relations.

+For CDRC estimation, positivity can be more difficult to satisfy in practice because the treatment is continuous and support must be assessed over a much richer intervention space.
+In finite samples, some treatment regions may be sparsely represented within certain confounder strata, even when positivity is plausible at the population level.
+This limited overlap can reduce precision and, depending on the estimator and degree of extrapolation, may also introduce bias.

 While methods adapted from binary treatments can be applied, they have limitations.
 Trimming, for example, excludes regions of the confounder space with poor overlap \cite{crump2009dealing}, removing individuals with extreme probabilities of treatment given their confounders.
 However, this approach may result in the loss of valuable data.
+Moreover, it changes the target estimand: the resulting effect is interpreted conditional on the retained subset of the population, rather than the original full study population.